mhdiwafy/Hackintosh-Thinkpad-X390-Yoga/README.md

 ### USB

-USB Ports Patching with USBMap.kext , everything works fine, no serious issue with USB
+USB Ports Patching with `USBMap.kext` , everything works fine, no serious issue with USB

 ### Ethernet

-Functioning normally. thanks to 'IntelMausi.kext'
+Functioning normally. thanks to `IntelMausi.kext`

+### Display

+The model of Integrated Graphics is `Intel UHD Graphics 620`, faked to `Intel UHD Graphics 630 (Mobile) `.

+The HDMI is attached with `Intel UHD Graphics 630` and it's functioning normally. `2K@60Hz` & `4K@30Hz` are supported.

+Both USB-C is also work as Display Out (like HDMI), which utilize Display Port(DP) function, You can use it as another option for display out, you might need a supported dongle or supported Type-C cable

+### Audio
+thanks to AppleALC with `layout-id: 11`. works normally.
+Support Dolby Audio.

+### Keyboard

+Functioning normally except the <kbd>Insert</kbd> , which is not presented on Magic Keyboard.

+#### SSD

+NVMe is functioning normally.

+### Bluetooth

+Bluetooth functioning partially
+There is some issue if you use `Airportitlwm.kext` as the wifi kext but if you are using `itlwm.kext and Heliport.app` it will no issue

+### Wireless-Card

+Functioning normally.

 </details>